bratushkadan/dotfiles/README.md

 # bratushkadan's dotfiles

+## OSX

+### Brew

+*Brewfile* is a collection of casks/formulas/taps needed to set up the system for user's demands.

+`brew bundle dump` writes current system's brew state into a file, `brew bundle -v` installs the dependencies listed in the *Brewfile*.

 ## Arrangement

 My dotfiles are managed using GNU Stow.
 GNU Stow is a "symlink farm manager".
 Its largest benefit is seamless integration with VCS that allows one to set it up once and reach **only** for the `git commit/push` command if there's a need to change configuration.
 That's it, once it's configured it just works.